 Materials include explicit (direct) guidance for connecting phonemic awareness skills to the alphabetic principle, to support students in the transition from oral language activities to basic decoding and encoding.
-(PR2.A.1) (T)
+(PR2.A.1) (I)

-- The materials include explicit guidance for connecting phonemic skills to the alphabet principle to support text decoding and encoding.
-For example, the Phonics Toolkit "L-Blends: pl" provides direct lessons and games for supporting students with orally segmenting the word "plus" as /p/, /l/, /u/, /s/.
-Then, students decode and encode chains of words with this same pattern using initial l-blends followed by a short vowel and a final consonant. - Materials in grade 1 include direct and explicit guidance for connecting phonemic awareness to the alphabetic principle.
-For instance, in Lesson 9: Letter Group 3: Vowel O, the students review the short sound of the letter O with the Sound Wall card.
-After reviewing this phoneme in isolation, the students Encode the words "mop" and "got" using the same short O sound.
-Finally, the class reads a Decodable Passage full of words, including the short O sound.
-The systematic sequence of isolated phonemes, phonemes in words, to decoding sentences is evident. - Materials include explicit guidance for connecting phonemic awareness skills to the alphabetic principle.
-The "training tips" in the "phonemic awareness" section of the lessons provide direct and explicit guidance for connecting phonemic awareness skills to the alphabetic principle to support the transition from oral language activities to basic decoding and encoding.
-For example, in Lesson 26, the training tip suggests, "For deletion tasks, use the following hand motions: 1.
+- The materials include explicit guidance for connecting phonemic skills to the alphabet principle to support decoding and encoding of text; for example, the Phonics Toolkit "S-Blends: sn" provides direct lessons and games for helping students with orally segmenting the word "snag" as /s/, /n/, /a/, /g/.
+Then, students decode and encode chains of words with the same pattern as the initial sn-blend, followed by a short vowel and a final consonant. - The "training tips" in the "phonemic awareness" section of the lessons provide direct and explicit guidance for connecting phonemic awareness skills to the alphabetic principle to support the transition from oral language activities to basic decoding and encoding.
+For example, in Lesson 31, the training tip suggests, "For deletion tasks, use the following hand motions: 1.
 Extend one arm straight in front of you, 2.
 With the other hand, start at your shoulder and slide down your arm as you say the word slowly.
 3. Point back to the location on your arm that represents the phoneme, syllable, or word that needs to be deleted; 4.
-Put your hand back on your arm and blend the remaining sounds to say the new word."
-The "phonemic awareness instruction and practice" (supplemental resource) provides direct and explicit guidance for connecting phonemic awareness skills to the alphabetic principle to support the transition from oral language activities to basic encoding.
-For example, the encoding script reads: " I will say a word, and you will segment, or break apart, each sound in the word.
+Put your hand back on your arm and blend the remaining sounds to say the new word." - The materials include a Phonemic Awareness Toolkit that gives explicit and direct guidance for connecting to the alphabetic principle to support students in transitioning from oral language activities to basic decoding and encoding.
+For example, the grade 2 materials include a section on segmenting.
+The script states, "Instruction: I will say a word, and you will segment, or break apart, each sound in the word.
 Listen to the word sit.
-I can segment it into each sound: 's/ ii/ /t/.
-Let's try another one."
-The scaffold from the "training tips" in the lessons can be combined with this instruction.
+I can segment it into each sound: /s/ /ĭ/ /t/.
+Let's try another one.
+Listen to the word: cap.
+Segment those sounds with me: cap. (/k/ /ă/ /p/) Yes, the word cap has the sounds /k/ /ă/ /p/."